wercker-labs/wercker-blog/source/posts/2013-08-27-Deploying-your-PHP-application-to-fortrabbit.md

 ?>
 ```

-It also contains some [tests](https://github.com/pjvds/php-fortrabbit-sample-app/blob/master/tests/) and has a small [wercker.yml](https://github.com/pjvds/php-fortrabbit-sample-app/blob/master/wercker.yml) that defines the build pipeline.
-Here is the content of [wercker.yml](https://github.com/pjvds/php-fortrabbit-sample-app/blob/master/index.php):
+It also contains some [tests](https://github.com/pjvds/php-fortrabbit-sample-app/blob/master/tests/) and has a minimal [wercker.yml](https://github.com/pjvds/php-fortrabbit-sample-app/blob/master/wercker.yml) that defines the build pipeline.
+Here is the content of my [wercker.yml](https://github.com/pjvds/php-fortrabbit-sample-app/blob/master/index.php):

 ``` yaml
 # Execute the pipeline with the wercker/php box